Catalin0910/FileParser/README.md

 The project consists of the following modules:

-####dataparser.analytics: Contains modules for analyzing text content (word count, dot count, most used word).
+**dataparser.analytics**: Contains modules for analyzing text content (word count, dot count, most used word).

-####dataparser.core: Contains the core logic for processing files and moving them.
+**dataparser.core**: Contains the core logic for processing files and moving them.

-####dataparser.factory: Contains the file parser factory.
+**dataparser.factory**: Contains the file parser factory.

-####dataparser.parser: Contains interfaces and concrete implementations for parsing files.
+**dataparser.parser**: Contains interfaces and concrete implementations for parsing files.

-####dataparser.main: The main entry point of the application.
+**dataparser.main**: The main entry point of the application.
 Configuration

 Before running the application, set the directory path to monitor in the Main.java file: